 Voluntary benefits are those that are used to supplement traditional benefit coverage.
 Most voluntary benefits fall under the “life needs” category, which includes health, security, personal and wealth accumulation.
 For example, voluntary benefits may include extra healthcare support to assist an employee during a health crisis.
 Other plans may offer cash assistance to help pay for bills during challenging times.

 The effects of great compensation and an attractive benefits package should never be overlooked.
+HR managers with a developed employee health plan strategy can help organizations of all sizes and industries develop competitive benefits with fewer resources than their competitors.
 Compensation and benefits have been proven to motivate employees and boost productivity, leading to greater job satisfaction.
 To learn more about how compensation and benefits are related to employee motivation, or to speak with an insurance professional, contact New City Insurance.